SoftwareAG/c8y-docs/content/streaming-analytics/epl-apps-bundle/basic-functionality.md

 - ROLE_SMS_ADMIN

 {{< c8y-admon-info>}}
-To take advantage of the {{< product-c8y-iot >}} Notifications 2.0 reliable data forwarding capability to receive notifications, you must also add the following permission to the manifest of the custom microservice and contact {{< product-c8y-iot >}} Operations to set the the `notification2.streaming-analytics` feature flag.
+To take advantage of the {{< product-c8y-iot >}} Notifications 2.0 reliable data forwarding capability to receive notifications, you must also add the following permission to the manifest of the custom microservice and contact [product support](/additional-resources/contacting-support/) to set the the `notification2.streaming-analytics` feature flag.

 - ROLE_NOTIFICATION_2_ADMIN
 {{< /c8y-admon-info>}}